Skip to main content

 More About Message Headers

-The following is an example of what the headers of a EnsLib.HTTP.GenericMessage might look like if it were created by InterSystems IRIS:
+The following example shows what the headers of a EnsLib.HTTP.GenericMessage might look like if it were created by InterSystems IRIS:

 <HTTPHeaders>